poirier/cheat/django/celery.rst

     #   should have a `CELERY_` prefix.
     app.config_from_object("django.conf:settings", namespace="CELERY")

+It doesn't really matter where we put this, because we'll import it from all our tasks files and it'll get loaded when we need it to.

-Note that we're not using ``app.autodiscover_tasks()`` - it would need to run after all the apps were configured in order to reliably work, and thus far, Django doesn't offer any way to run things then.
+Note that we're not using ``app.autodiscover_tasks()`` - it would need to run after all the Django apps were configured in order to reliably work, and thus far, Django doesn't offer any way to run things then.
 Instead, we're going to have to register each Django app's tasks as it is ready.